lshtrade/flowyprompt_mcp/README.md

 ## 📡 MCP Features

+**Note**: HTTP Streamable MCP is not yet supported.
+This server currently only supports stdio transport for Claude Desktop integration.

 ### ➕ Prompts (Quick Template Access)

 Use the "+" button in Claude Desktop to access prompt templates with variable set support.